chloeloveland/obsidian-backup/Notes/1031 Fundamentals/Laws of Equivalence.md

-The following is a list of the laws of equivalence for [[Propositional Logic|propositional formulae]].
+The following is a list of the laws of equivalence for [[Propositional Logic|propositional formulae]]:

-## Laws of equivalence
 -  Commutative
 $$
 \begin{align}